Posted on: 20th May 2019

 Without mincing words, an already ailing person who is regularly going to urgent care Jamaica NY or in this case one with a family history of health problems seeking life insurance stands disadvantaged as he or she would naturally be required to pay higher premiums to sustain their life insurance cover.
 Whereas, a healthy individual (one with a healthy family history) automatically stands a much better chance at negotiating and eventually paying significantly lower premiums in order to purchase life insurance.
 Note that while you may not be ill or in any immediate mortal danger due to health concerns, your family’s medical history will always play a major role when it comes to how this can influence your insurance rates.

 There are some parameters life insurance companies use to ascertain insurance rates in the form of premiums.
 They include;

 We’ve talked about how the health and the family medical history of the person to be insured are at the forefront of all of this.
-However, even though a client has a family history containing certain medical conditions he or she can still be able to secure a life insurance package from a reputable company such as Insurance Hero, but chances are that your premiums for such cover will be quite high as the insurance companies are inclined to charge you more depending on how much of a risk you are – the severity of the kinds of health conditions.
+However, even though a client has a family history containing certain medical conditions, he or she can still secure a life insurance package from a reputable company such as Insurance Hero, but chances are that your premiums for such coverage will be quite high as the insurance companies are inclined to charge you more depending on how much of a risk you are and the severity of the kinds of health conditions.
 On the other hand, the premium to be paid by someone whose family’s medical history shows no damning health condition and hence possesses a much cleaner bill of health is going to be most likely (much) lower as he or she poses less of a threat health-wise.